amanraina1/amazon-clone/README.md

 # amazon-clone
-Duplicating amazon wweb app using HTML &amp; CSS only
+Duplicating amazon web app using HTML &amp; CSS only